Recoil corrections to $\mu$H hyperfine splitting: VP combined with recoil and FNS

 where $\mu$ is the reduced mass. $E^{(6)}_\mathrm{fns,vp}$ is the finite size correction in the nonrecoil limit,

 where the dipole parametrization of nuclear form factors is assumed, in agreement with Ref. \cite{sgk:97}.
 Finally, $E^{(6)}_{\text{rec,vp}}$ is the recoil VP correction

-Using Eq. (\ref{58}), we obtain for $\mu$VP in H
+Using Eq. (\ref{58}), we obtain the following for $\mu$VP in H

 In the case of EVP in $\mu$H, $E^{(6)}_\mathrm{vp,point}$ is treated separately, because the scattering approximation is not valid here.
-The calculations for a point-like nucleus have already been described in Sec.
+The calculations for a pointlike nucleus are described in Sec.
 III.
 Here we consider only $E^{(6)}_\mathrm{vp,fns}$ and $ E^{(6)}_\mathrm{vp,rec}$.
 Using Eqs. (\ref{59}) and (\ref{61}), respectively, we obtain

 The final cases to consider are EVP H and $\mu$VP $\mu$H, where the VP particle is the same as the one in the atom.
-The point-like VP contribution in the nonrecoil limit is already included in $\delta_\mathrm{QED}$, so we rearrange the remaining corrections as follows.
+The pointlike VP contribution in the nonrecoil limit is already included in $\delta_\mathrm{QED}$, so we rearrange the remaining corrections as follows.
 FNS VP in the nonrecoil limit is given by Eq. (\ref{61}) with $m'=m$, while the recoil correction is redefined and includes the recoil part from $E^{(6)}_\mathrm{vp,point}$, namely

 Our numerical results for H are

 and for $\mu$H